Category: bazaar

 Stronger after a fishy history

 Ny comes from a family of fishermen, and she has always sold fish.
-However, during the Khmer Rouge in the 1970s, all businesses came screeching to a halt.
-Ny was forced to go to the countryside to labour in the fields.
-Meanwhile, scholars and artists were shot.
-When Ny described how everyone had to wear…
+However, everything changed during the Khmer Rouge regime in the 1970s when all businesses were forced to shut down.
+Ny was forced to go to the countryside to work in the fields, while scholars and artists were tragically shot.
+When Ny described…

 Reaping Cash